 The source file is in the Intranet.
 Any change made to this page will be overwritten by the update from Intranet.

-Tec-Voc's Automotive Technology program is one of the finest high school vocational automotive courses in the province.
-This program is designed to develop an understanding of the basic purpose, construction, operation and service of all components/assemblies of an automobile.
-Students will benefit from “hands on” experiences as they service, diagnose and repair vehicles using state of the art tools and equipment.
+Tec-Voc's Automotive Technology program is one of the finest and most dynamic high school automotive programs in the province.
+The program is designed to help students develop a working understanding of the basic purpose, construction, operation and service of all automotive components and assemblies while potentially earning a level 1 apprenticeship standing.
+Through a combination of theory and practical application students will learn about and demonstrate their ability to service, diagnose and repair a wide variety of vehicles and systems using state of the art tools and equipment.

 Areas of study include:

 · Basic Automotive Systems Inspection and Service

 · Chassis and Related Systems Inspection and Repair